 Year 4 - Service Cycle Begins: Contracts for services are targeted to begin July 1 of Year 4 of the five year cycle.
 Additional competitive solicitations may be issued to address Plan amendments and emerging needs.
 All expenditures for services from the Fund must be consistent with the most recent Needs Assessment and Plan.
-Changes to the due dates and timelines may be recommended with approval from the-Planning-Council, First 5 Alameda County Commissionand the Board of Supervisors.
+Changes to the due dates and timelines may be recommended with approval from the Planning Council and the Board of Supervisors.

 EVALUATION: Programs and services funded through the Fund shall be regularly evaluated.
-On a regular basis an Evaluation and Data Report will be prepared and presented to the Planning Council, the Community Advisory Committee, the First 5-Five Alameda County Commission and the Board of Supervisors.
-Following the approval of the Plan in accordance with the five-year cycle, an evaluation process and plan for tracking the results of the County's investments in child care and early education, including the development of data sharing agreements, will be developed.
+On a regular basis an Evaluation and Data Report will be prepared and presented to the Planning Council, the Community Advisory Committee, the First Five Commission and the Board of Supervisors.
+Following the approval of the Plan in accordance with the five-year cycle, an evaluation process and plan for tracking the results of the County's investments in child care and early education will be developed.
 Results for children, as well as results for families, child care providers and early educators will be included.